-With its miraculous climate and its breathtaking bay, not to mention the threatening al Naples.
-Naples at that date was the third most populous city in Western Europe. n 1768, Sir William Hamilton arrived as ambassador.
-He was to remain for almost Travelling south the visitor entered the Kingdom of the Two Sicilies with its capitbackcloth of Mount Vesuvius, Naples offered the traveller astonishing contrasts.
-And, thirty years, a presence rendered legendary by his liaison with Emma Hart whom he married in 1791.
-To him this stumningly beautiful young girl was a maiden from classical antiquity returned to earth, a living art object parallel to items in his fabled collection of antique vases.
+Travelling south the visitor entered the Kingdom of the Two Sicilies with its capital Naples.
+Naples at that date was the third most populous city in Western Europe.
+With its miraculous climate and its breathtaking bay, not to mention the threatening backcloth of Mount Vesuvius, Naples offered the traveller astonishing contrasts.
+And, in 1768, Sir William Hamilton arrived as ambassador.
+He was to remain for almost thirty years, a presence rendered legendary by his liaison with Emma Hart whom he married in 1791.
+To him this stunningly beautiful young girl was a maiden from classical antiquity returned to earth, a living art object parallel to items in his fabled collection of antique vases.
 His first collection he sold to the British Museum in 1772 with the object of informing not only antiquaries but also artists.
 The great potter, Josiah Wedgwood, and his partner, Thomas Bentley, were to make a fortune manufacturing reproductions of them.
 For the serious visitor Naples was the home of the poet Virgil and it was possible to visit what was thought to be his tomb and grotto at Posillipo.
 They were also able to see the Temple of the Cumaean Sybil and Lake Avernus where Aeneas, the hero of the Aeneid, had made his descent to Hades.
 Later in the century they pushed further south to inspect the temples at Paestum.
 Earlier they had all the excitement of the excavations at Herculaneum (1731) and Pompeii (1748), seeing more of classical life than had ever been seen before.
-And there was always the terrifying ascent of Vesuvius to be made when soles of shoes were scorched by the heat of the law.
+And there was always the terrifying ascent of Vesuvius to be made when soles of shoes were scorched by the heat of the lava.